This Salmon Crudo with Shallots is made with salmon, shallots, serrano peppers, lime juice, sesame oil, soy sauce, and ponzu sauce.

 See recipe card for quantities.

-How to make Salmond Crudo
+How to make Salmon Crudo

 Using a sharp Japanese knife, cut the salmon into thin slices.
 Slices should be a rectangular shape.
 Sometimes it helps to freeze the salmon for 30 minutes before slicing to help cut into thin slices.